 As a business owner, you might want to gain better insight into your company’s financial performance.
 A cash flow statement is the right tool that can help you better understand your business’s financial health.
-Knowing how to create a cash flow statement can help you control your business’s performance and make informed decisions about your financial future.
+Knowing how to create a cash flow statement can help you scale your business and make informed decisions about your company’s future strategies.

-Let’s look at what it takes to prepare a cash flow statement.
+Let’s look at the cash flow basics and what it takes to prepare a cash flow statement.

 A cash flow statement is an important financial document which reports the movement of cash into and out of a business.
 It is usually prepared using either a direct or an indirect method.
 The direct method is simpler and easier to read, as it directly shows the sources of cash receipts and payments made by the company.
 However, the indirect method is a more traditional approach that uses accrual accounting to measure and report revenues and expenses throughout the year.
 The indirect method also takes into account non-cash transactions such as depreciation, amortization, and deferred taxes.

 No matter which method is used to create a cash flow statement, it’s essential for businesses to understand the impact of their transactions on their overall financial health.
 By using a cash flow statement, companies are able to determine their liquidity levels and identify potential cash shortages or surpluses.
 This information can be used to create more accurate forecasts of future cash flows, allowing companies to plan ahead and make informed decisions about their finances.
 Additionally, a cash flow statement can help assess the efficiency of the company’s operations, enabling better financial performance over time.
 Ultimately, the accurate creation and analysis of a cash flow statement can have great benefits for any business.

 Direct method of preparing a statement of cash flow